 Cats spend most of their life asleep, alternating between a light catnap and a deeper slumber.
-The main reason cats fall asleep so quickly is because they’re in the lightest stage of sleep, which makes up around 60% of a cat’s total sleeping time.
+The main reason cats fall asleep so fast is that they’re in the lightest stage of sleep, which is around 60% of a cat’s total sleeping time.

 While it might seem like your cat can fall asleep anytime, anyplace, it’s more accurate to say that your cat is dozing.

 There are a cat’s instincts to consider, too.
 In the wild, cats use an optimal sleeping strategy to catch as much sleep as they can before predators turn up.
-By taking shorter, quicker naps throughout the day, they get a good amount of rest and can successfully avoid predators.
+By taking shorter, quicker naps throughout the day, they enjoy a good amount of rest and avoid predators.

-Cats also don’t experience as much mental stimuli as humans.
-While we might toss and turn in bed at night worrying about things that are going on in our lives, cats don’t have the same sleep barriers.
+Cats don’t experience as much mental stimuli as humans.
+While we might toss and turn in bed at night worrying about things going on in our lives, cats don’t have the same sleep barriers.
 When they are tired, they will sleep.

 How Fast Can Cats Fall Asleep?

-It’s always amazing has fast cats can fall asleep.
-One minute they’re awake and alert – the next, their eyes are closed and they begin to emit sleepy sounds, such as light snoring and heavy breathing.
+It’s always amazing how fast cats can fall asleep.
+One minute they’re awake and alert; the next, their eyes are closed, and they begin to emit sleepy sounds, such as light snoring and heavy breathing.

 In the slow-wave sleep stage, cats spend roughly 15-30 minutes dozing.
 During this time, a cat enjoys some shut-eye while sitting upright with its paws tucked in.
-Cats go into this stage of sleep incredibly quickly and easily – almost as soon as they close their eyes.
+Cats go into this stage of sleep quickly and easily, almost as soon as they close their eyes.